mcaserta/mcaserta.github.io/content/posts/software.md

 most time with.
 It's free, open source, it descends from the ashes of Netscape and Mozilla and isn't as evil as Chrome.
-I've also given a try to [Vivaldi](https://vivaldi.com/) recently and it's pretty good: the things I liked the most are the Chromium engine, extentions compatibility and the integrated email client.
+I've also given a try to [Vivaldi](https://vivaldi.com/) recently and it's pretty good: the things I liked the most are the Chromium engine, extensions compatibility and the integrated email client.

 Thunderbird is also a descendant of Netscape and Mozilla and, despite not having